Gift Acceptance and Processing

 Introduction

-A gift is any item of value given to the University by a donor who expects nothing significant of value in return, other than recognition and disposition of the gift in accordance with the donor's wishes.
-In general, the following characteristics describe a gift:
+A gift is any item of value given to the University by a donor who expects nothing significant of value in return, other than recognition (for example, being listed on an honor roll or naming a building, fund, professorship, etc. in the donor's honor).

 Every individual and office is responsible for ensuring that gifts are: properly accepted (or refused), processed, acknowledged, and used according to the donor’s terms and restrictions and applicable local, state, and federal laws.
 Every school has a development representative that can assist with the receipt and processing of gifts.